AriFordsham/GHCWiki/phabricator/extras.md

 #### Landing reviews

-If you're submitting a patch to GHC and not a committer, Austin or Herbert will land your changes - and we really appreciate it!
+If you're submitting a patch to GHC and not a committer, Austin or Ben will land your changes - and we really appreciate it!

 If you *are* a committer, you can leave it to Austin or Herbert as well if you'd like, but ideally you'll do it yourself.